 All traits in Gene Heritage reports have a predictability score of Highly, Fairly, or Barely Predictable.
 Look at this score to keep in mind how much genes can predict a reported trait.

-To find out what traits or risks you may have that might benefit from clinical treatment, talk to your health care provider or a genetic counselor.
-The National Society of Genetic Counselors has a directory of genetic counselors.
+To find out what traits or risks you may have that might benefit from clinical treatment, talk to your health care provider or a genetic specialist at Genome Medical.

 |Gene Region||Traits* Influenced By Gene Region||Trait Predictability Score|

 |TAS2R38||Perception of bitterness in red wine and cruciferous vegetables, such as broccoli||Predictable|

 |Ability to taste PTC, which is similar to organic compounds in some foods||Predictable|

 |OR5A1||Perception of the smell of violets and rose oil||Predictable|

 |Sensitivity to smelling β-ionone, a floral fragant organic compound||Predictable|

 |OR7D4||Sensitivity to the smell of Androstadienone, a human pheromone||Predictable|